 Todoroki Cave was originally used by sheltering civilians, though as the war came to an end and the defeat of Okinawa neared, the military also began taking shelter.
 Food and supplies ran short as the excess of people began dying of starvation.
 Once discovered, the Americans began throwing in grenades and petrol-bombs to flush the inhabitants out.
 The most horrific tale is that of a crying baby being strangled to death from fear it would alert their position.

 Coming with a torch is vital to see in the total darkness.
-Within the cavern you can observe the incredible formations and the significant number of stalactites hanging from above.
+Only then will you be able to see the incredible formations and the huge number of stalactites hanging from above.
 The most fascinating aspect of the cave are a number of shrines which would have been used by the cave’s former inhabitants.
 It provides a shocking reminder of the role it once played.

 The cave is well hidden and completely isolated.
 Concrete stairs and metal railings lead into a collapsed cavern to a point where the path vanishes.
 The entrance to the cave is a pitch-black hole about 1/3 the size of a regular door.
 Visitors must slide in feet first before crawling on hands and knees to enter the cavern.
 Due to the complete lack of people and safety measures, you should go with a guide, though not necessary.

 Getting there: Taking the bus is your only true option.
 From Naha Bus terminal, take bus number 446 to the terminal stop Itoman Eigyosho before taking a 20 minute walk.
 Otherwise, take bus number 34, 35 or 89 to Itoman Ichiba Iriguchi then transfer to bus number 82 or 446 to Nambu Byoin mae bus stop before walking the rest of the way.